aleksey-hoffman/sigma-file-manager/README.md

 # Latest news

 - Version 1.6.0 was released.
-- Started rewriting the app codebase and moving away from Electron to make it much more efficient.
+- Started rewriting the app codebase and moving away from Electron.
+Once finished, the app will become faster and much more capable.
 - Reddit community [r/SigmaFileManager](https://www.reddit.com/r/SigmaFileManager) was created.
 This is where I will post all the updates, polls, progress, image and video previews of new / modified features, tips, etc. Check it out and post some cool ideas!

 # What's new in `v1.6`